stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 Additional tests may be performed depending on which files your PR modifies.

 The :ref:`make check<make-check>` test builds the PR and runs it through a battery of tests.
-These tests run on servers operated by the Ceph Continuous Integration (CI) team.
+These tests run on servers operated by the Stone Continuous Integration (CI) team.
 When the tests complete, the result will be shown on GitHub in the pull request itself.